ucdavis/General-Plan-Map-Python/install_guide.md

 # 8. Build the index

 Next you will need to build the index for elastic search.
 To do so start python while in the `gpenv` environment by calling `python`, then `import es` to import the elastic search functions from `es.py`.
-Next enter `es.index_everything()`.
+Open a new additional terminal window to start the ElasticSearch server.
+See section 5 on how to start the ElasticSearch server.
+Next enter `es.index_everything()` (elasticssearch must be running!).
 You should see the names of several text files and associated numbers pass through your terminal.

 # 9. Get the current version running